Windermere: Speed records

 On Friday 13 June 1930, Sir Henry Segrave broke the world water speed record on Windermere in his boat, Miss England II at an average speed of 158.94 km/h.
 On the third run over the course, off Belle Grange, the boat capsized.
 Segrave's mechanic, Victor Helliwell drowned, but Segrave was rescued by support boats.
 He died a short time later of his injuries.
 Segrave was one of the few people in history who have held the world land speed record and water speed record simultaneously.

-Racer Norman Buckley set several world water speed records on Windermere in the 1950s.
+Norman Buckley, a member of the Windermere Motor Boat Racing Club, set several world water speed records on Windermere in the 1950s.

 Speed limits

 For many years, powerboating and water-skiing have been popular activities on the lake.
 In March 2000, the Lake District National Park Authority controversially introduced a bylaw setting a 10 kn speed limit for all powered craft on the lake, in addition to three existing 6 kn speed limits for all craft on the upper, lower, and middle sections of the lake.
 The bylaw came into force in 2000, but there was a five-year transition period and the new speed limits were only enforced from 29 March 2005.
 The bylaws on the lake were reviewed and renewed in 2008.
 Despite the speed limits people continue to use powerboats on the lake, both legally and illegally.